Pierre de Bérulle

 Pierre de Bérulle (/fr/; 4 February 1575 – 2 October 1629) was a French Catholic priest, cardinal and statesman in 17th-century France.
 He was the founder of the French school of spirituality and counted among his disciples Vincent de Paul and Francis de Sales, although both developed significantly different spiritual theologies.
+He was also founder of the Oratory of Jesus.

 Life

 Bérulle was born in the Château of Cérilly, near Troyes in Champagne, into two families of distinguished magistrates on 4 February 1575.
 The château de Cérilly is situated in the modern department of Yonne, while the village adjacent to it, Bérulle, is in Aube.
 He was educated by the Jesuits at Clermont and at the Sorbonne in Paris.
 He published his first work, his Bref Discours de l'abnegation interieure, in 1597.
 Soon after his ordination as a priest in 1599, he assisted Cardinal Duperron in his public controversy with the Protestant Philippe de Mornay, and made numerous converts.

 With the co-operation of his cousin, Madame Acarie (Marie of the Incarnation), in 1604 he introduced the Discalced Carmelite nuns of the reform of Teresa of Ávila into France.

 In 1608, Vincent de Paul moved to Paris, where he came under the influence of Abbé (later Cardinal) Pierre de Bérulle, whom he took as his spiritual director for a time.
 De Bérulle was responsible for de Paul taking up an appointment to the parish of Clichy.

 A mainstay of the Counter-Reformation in France, in 1611 Bérulle founded in Paris the Congregation of the French Oratory, on the model of the one founded in 1556 by Philip Neri at Rome.
 The French congregation, however, varied in important respects from the Italian Oratory.